China demands explanation from U.S. on Huawei spying report

 Questions over cyber-espionage have cast a shadow over China-U.S. ties, with each side accusing the other of spying.

-“We collect signals intelligence exclusively where there is a foreign intelligence or counter-intelligence purpose,” she told a regular news briefing.

-“In other words, we don’t collect these things to give U.S. companies economic advantage.”

-Reporting by Ben Blanchard in Beijing and David Brunnstrom and Jeff Mason in Washington; Writing by Megha Rajagopalan; Editing by Clarence Fernandez and Grant McCool
+Reporting by Ben Blanchard, Writing by Megha Rajagopalan; Editing by Clarence Fernandez